vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 [**Fee level calculations**](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#example-for-fee-setting-mechanism): Read more on how the fee levels are calculated based on liquidity providers' proposed fee levels.

 #### Equity-like share
 Besides the amount they've committed, how much a provider receives in fees is also dependent on when they began to commit liquidity on the market.
-The amount is adjusted to provide a greater share of the pool to the liquidity providers that committed earlier in a market's lifetime.
+The amount is adjusted to provide a greater share of the pool to the liquidity providers that committed earlier, and more, in a market's lifetime.
 In effect, liquidity providers who commit to a market early benefit from helping to grow the market.

 [Equity-like share calculations](https://github.com/vegaprotocol/specs/blob/main/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-liquidity-provider-equity-like-share): See the variables that go into calculating equity-like share.